groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Visio Drawing Template (.vstx) are drawing template files created with Microsoft Visio 2013 and above.
-These VSTX files provide starting point for creating Visio drawings, saved as .VSDX files, with default layout and settings.
+Represents a Visio Drawing Template (.vstx), which are drawing template files created with Microsoft Visio 2013 and above.
+These VSTX files provide a starting point for creating Visio drawings saved as .VSDX files, with default layout and settings.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/vstx